Nike-Inc/riposte-microservice-template/README.md

 Note that in a real production application you might want to protect all endpoints except `/healthcheck`.
 For the examples above only `POST /exampleBasicAuth` is protected.
-See the comments and implementation of `AppGuiceModule.basicAuthProtectedEndpoints(Set)` to see how to switch to protect all endpoints except `/healthcheck`.
+See the comments and implementation of `AppSecurityGuiceModule.authProtectedEndpoints(Set)` to see how to switch to protect all endpoints except `/healthcheck`.

 <a name="other_things_to_try"></a>
 ### Other things to try